 - Wireless Carriers: If unsure about using any of these services or if getting mixed results, call any wireless carrier.
 They should answer any questions about an iPhone blacklist.

-If the iPhone or iPad is blacklisted, it’s often very difficult to get it iPhone unlocked.
+If the iPhone or iPad is blacklisted, it’s often tough to get it iPhone unlocked.
 Mobile carriers are the only ones who have the power to reverse a blacklisted iPhone.
 If you know the carrier associated with the iDevice, contact them directly to ask about IMEI status.

 About Unlocking Through Carriers